istio/istio.io/content/docs/examples/advanced-gateways/wildcard-egress-hosts/index.md

     $ kubectl -n istio-system logs -l istio-mixer-type=telemetry -c mixer | grep 'egress-access.logentry.istio-system'; done
     {{< /text >}}

-1. Define a policy that will allow access to the hostnames matching `*.wikipedia.org` except for the Wikipedia in
+1. Define a policy that will allow access to the hostnames matching `*.wikipedia.org` except for Wikipedia in
     English:

     {{< text bash >}}